College Basketball Bubble Watch

 |Teams that should be in: Texas|

-Work left to do: Oklahoma State, Kansas State, Texas Tech, Missouri
+Work left to do: Texas Tech, Kansas St, Missouri, Oklahoma St

 Texas A&M and Kansas are golden.
 I was all set to move Texas into lock status, but the last three are tough and the computer profile's a touch light for my comfort to assume they could absorb four straight L's to close out the campaign.
 Oklahoma State suddenly is in significant amounts of hot water.
 K-State bounced back and then got bounced by KU again.
 Texas Tech took a big step back Tuesday night in Austin.
 Oklahoma's out.
 Missouri has some winnable games left, but even 9-7 probably isn't enough with its weak nonconference schedule.